Storms are as unpredictable as, well, the weather. Driving safely is our best defence.

 Driving in a storm is hard enough without trying to defog your windscreen during the journey.
 By keeping your air conditioning on low, it’ll provide a steady stream of air on the windscreen to prevent any obstruction to your vision.

-Be patient with other drivers
+Be patient with other drivers who may not be driving safely

 Unfortunately, it’s a matter of fact that not all drivers have the same level of competence.
-Not every driver has a friendly car insurance provider giving them tips for driving in stormy weather conditions.
+Not every driver has a friendly car insurance provider giving them tips for driving safely in stormy weather conditions.
 Rather than getting frustrated, all you can do is be prepared and expect the unexpected.
 Be patient, slow down, give them space and anticipate their behaviour.

 Park on higher ground if you can